Chart Color Schemes

 Westmeadows lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the Westmeadows statistical area (Lv2) is around 6,854.
-This reflects an increase of 352 people since the 2021 Census, which reported a population of 6,502.
-The change is inferred from AreaSearch's estimation of the resident population at 6,820 in June 2024, based on the latest ERP data release by the ABS, and an additional 63 validated new addresses since the Census date.
-This results in a density ratio of 1,416 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 83.0% of overall population gains during recent periods.
+The population of Westmeadows is estimated at approximately 6,854 as of February 2026.
+This figure represents an increase of 352 people since the 2021 Census, which reported a population of 6,502.
+The current resident population is estimated to be around 6,820, based on AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and an additional 63 validated new addresses since the Census date.
+This results in a population density of 1,416 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration, contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, a significant population increase is forecast for the Westmeadows (SA2) by 2041.
-The area is expected to grow by 2,251 persons over this period, reflecting an increase of 29.0% in total population.
+Based on these projections, Westmeadows is forecasted to experience significant population growth, with an increase of 2,244 persons expected by the year 2041.
+This projected increase reflects a total rise of approximately 29.0% over the 17-year period.

 Frequently Asked Questions - Population